Assistant Professor/Tenure-Track Faculty

-Candidates are invited to apply for this faculty position in the Department of Epidemiology and Biostatistics at the University of Texas Health Science Center at San Antonio.
+Candidates are invited to apply for this faculty position in the Department of Epidemiology and Biostatistics at the UT Health San Antonio.
 A research faculty position is available at the rank of assistant professor level.

-This position of bioinformatics faculty will have an academic appointment at the Department of Epidemiology and Biostatistics (DEB) at the School of Medicine of the University of Texas Health Science Center at San Antonio (UTHSCSA), but will conduct research at the Greehey Children’s Cancer Research Institute (GCCRI).
+This position of bioinformatics faculty will have an academic appointment at the Department of Epidemiology and Biostatistics (DEB) at the School of Medicine of the UT Health San Antonio, but will conduct research at the Greehey Children’s Cancer Research Institute (Greehey CCRI).
 The candidate will have overall responsibility for strengthening our collaborative research at GCCRI, and contribute to a competitive bioinformatics service program.
 The candidate will apply bioinformatics techniques to analyze the next-generation sequencing and other high-throughput profiling data to gain insights into the biology of diverse organisms with an emphasis on pediatric cancer research.
 The tenure-track faculty candidate will promote the development of interdisciplinary bioinformatics research in translational, clinical and community settings, and provide oversight and guidance to research staff and post-graduate student to conduct independent research.

 Perform a combination, but not necessarily all, of the following duties:

 - Provide and develop educational contents for the next-generation sequencing techniques in cancer and medical applications;

 - Analyze genome-wide high-throughput data, such as data from gene expression, DNA mutation, and epigenetics studies, especially in pediatric cancer research;